romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-You've finalized a new GitHub Action that automates code quality checks.
+Q: You've finalized a new GitHub Action that automates code quality checks.
 How can you publish this action to the GitHub Marketplace?
 <details><summary>Show the answer</summary><p>

 - **Create a public repository for the action, release it using tags, and then publish it through the marketplace section in your repository settings**